THE DIGITAL HIGH SCHOOL WILL TRANSITION TO EXCLUSIVE VIRTUAL LEARNING TUESDAY NOVEMBER 17, 2020

 - OR the evaluation will take longer than four days

-As we close monitor these cases we will be transitioning Achieve Online and Digital High School to 100% remote learning next week; October 26th through October 30th.
-Staff will return to school November 2nd.
-Your students will be able to return to in person learning on November 3rd.
+As we closely monitor these cases we will be transitioning Achieve Online and Digital High School to 100% remote learning starting Tuesday, November 17th through the rest of this semester.
+Staff will return to school January 4, 2021.
+Students will be able to return to in-person learning on January 6, 2021.

 If you develop symptoms consistent with COVID-19: